What's all the Fuss About Scientific Integrity?

-Allen: It may or may not be intentional.
+Alan: It may or may not be intentional.
 We're not questioning intentionality here.

 Male Participant: That's important to note, too, because it's sanctioned.
 As I said...

-Allen: It could be an oversight.
+Alan: It could be an oversight.
 "Oh, I didn't realize I was supposed to put that into the press release" or it could have been "This isn't going to help my case.

 I'm going to delete these data points and not talk about them."
 Intentionality is not at issue here.
 We're talking about strict adherence to the policy.